EHHS Learning Community

 Leadership.
 Service.
 Citizenship.

 The mission of the Education, Health, and Human Services Learning Community is to enhance and support students' academic, professional, and personal growth through meaningful interactions with faculty, staff, and peers.
-The EHHS-LC is dedicated to fostering leadership, service, and citizenship by facilitating the integration of course knowledge and co-curricular experiences.
+The EHHS-LC is dedicated to fostering leadership, service, citizenship and academic success through co-curricular experiences.

 - Building partnerships among faculty, staff, and students.

-- Facilitating the transition to college by providing a personalized and supportive community within Centennial Court B.
+- Facilitating the transition to college by providing a personalized and supportive community within Manchester Hall.

 - Promoting opportunities for individual students to seek out and develop meaningful connections to others.